 - Agree to Square's Developer Terms of Service and click Create Application.

-Step 3: Get to know the application control panel
+Step 3: Get to know the application settings pages

-Click on the application you created in Step 2 to open the application control panel.
-The control panel includes multiple tabs with different values and settings you may need while developing your application:
+Click on the application you created in Step 2 to open the application settings pages.
+The application settings pages includes multiple pages with different values and settings you may need while developing your application:

 - Credentials — manage application credentials for production and sandbox.